Antonio Conte: Tottenham expected to finalise deal with Italian on Tuesday after sacking Nuno Espirito Santo

 Roy Keane castigated Tottenham as "boring" after their toothless display on Saturday Night Football.

-Spurs have not had a shot on target in their last two hours and 16 minutes of football since Harry Kane's header in the 44th minute against West Ham and Keane delivered a withering assessment of their display.
+Spurs have not had an attempt on target in their last two hours and 16 minutes of football since Harry Kane's header in the 44th minute against West Ham and Keane delivered a withering assessment of their display.

 "Spurs are boring," complained Sky Sports pundit Keane.
 "They are boring to watch.